Jacqueline Lichtenstein

-Jacqueline Lichtenstein (1947 – 3 April 2019) was a French philosopher, art historian, and professor of aesthetics and the philosophy of art at the University of Paris IV - Paris-Sorbonne.
+Jacqueline Lichtenstein (18 March 1947 – 3 April 2019) was a French philosopher, art historian, and professor of aesthetics and the philosophy of art at the University of Paris IV - Paris-Sorbonne.

-Her work focused on 17th century- and 18th-century art, and the ways in which people think, talk, and theorize about art.
+Her work focused on 17th-century and 18th-century art, and the ways in which people think, talk, and theorize about art.
 Another theme of her work was the shift, since the 17th century, in how people think about the amateur.

 Career

-Lichtenstein taught at the University of California at Berkeley, the University of Paris X-Nanterre, and at the University of Paris IV - Paris-Sorbonne, among other places.
-She published numerous articles in French and American journals.
+Before her career at the University of California at Berkeley, Lichtenstein taught philosophy at a secondary level between 1972 and 1984.
+Between 1984 and 1991, she was first an assistant professor and later associate Professor at UC Berkeley.
+Her tenure in Paris started 1991 at the University of Paris X-Nanterre and later at the University of Paris IV-Sorbonne.
+During Lichtenstein's career, she published numerous articles in French and American journals.

-She was the joint director of a philosophy and sociology training and research unit at University Paris IV-Sorbonne, where she coordinated a master’s program in aesthetics and philosophy of art.
+She was the joint director of a philosophy and sociology training and research unit at University Paris IV-Sorbonne, where she coordinated a master's program in aesthetics and philosophy of art.
 She was also in charge of the series "Essays on art and philosophy" (Aesthetics and philosophy of art), founded by Henri Gouhier in 1949 and published by Editions Vrin.